Erskine Caldwell: Personal life

 Through the 1930s Caldwell and his first wife Helen managed a bookstore in Maine.
 Following their divorce Caldwell married photographer Margaret Bourke-White, collaborating with her on three photo-documentaries: You Have Seen Their Faces (1937), North of the Danube (1939), and Say, Is This The USA (1941).
 During World War II, Caldwell obtained a visa from the USSR that allowed him to travel to Ukraine and work as a foreign correspondent, documenting the war effort there.

 After he returned from World War II, Caldwell took up residence in Connecticut, then in Arizona with third wife, June Johnson (J.C.
 Martin).
-In 1957, Caldwell married Virginia Moffett Fletcher Caldwell Hibbs, who had drawn illustrations for a recent book of his, moving to Twin Peaks in San Francisco, later moving to Paradise Valley, Arizona, in 1977.
+In 1957, Caldwell married Virginia Moffett Fletcher, who had drawn illustrations for a recent book of his, moving to Twin Peaks in San Francisco, later moving to Paradise Valley, Arizona, in 1977.
 Of his residence in the San Francisco Bay Area, he once said: "I live outside San Francisco.
 That's not exactly the United States."
 During the last twenty years of his life, his routine was to travel the world for six months of each year, taking with him notebooks in which to jot down his ideas.
 Many of these notebooks were not published but can be examined in a museum dedicated to him in the town square of Moreland, Georgia, where the home in which he was born was relocated and dedicated to his memory.

 Caldwell died from complications of emphysema and lung cancer on April 11, 1987, in Paradise Valley, Arizona.
 He is buried in Scenic Hills Memorial Park, Ashland, Oregon.
-Although he never lived there, his stepson and fourth wife, Virginia Moffett Fletcher Caldwell Hibbs, did, and wished him to be buried near his family.
+Although he never lived there, his stepson and fourth wife, Virginia, did, and wished him to be buried near his family.
 Virginia died in December 2017 at age 98.

-Caldwell's grandson, Adam Hunter Caldwell, is a fine arts instructor at Academy of Art University.